Adrian Carton de Wiart: British military mission to Yugoslavia (1941)

+Carton de Wiart was made a temporary major-general on 28 November 1940..
+On 5 April 1941 he was ordered to form a British Military Mission to Yugoslavia.
+The country's pro-Axis government had been overthrown a few days before, and Germany and its allies were preparing an invasion which would begin on 6 April.

-Advanced to temporary major-general on 28 November 1940, he remained inactive very briefly, as he was appointed as head of the British-Yugoslavian Military Mission on 5 April 1941.
-Hitler was preparing to invade the country and the Yugoslavs asked for British help.
-Carton de Wiart travelled in a Vickers Wellington bomber to Belgrade, Serbia to negotiate with the Yugoslavian government.
-After refuelling in Malta, the aircraft left for Cairo with enemy territory to the north and south.
-Both engines failed off the coast of Italian-controlled Libya, and the plane crash-landed in the sea about a mile from land.
-Carton de Wiart was knocked unconscious, but the cold water made him regain consciousness.
-When the plane broke up and sank, he and the rest aboard were forced to swim to shore.
-They were captured by the Italian authorities.
+Carton de Wiart travelled in a Vickers Wellington bomber, first heading for Cairo to receive orders from General Archibald Wavell.
+However after a refuelling stop in Malta, both engines failed off the coast of Italian-controlled Libya, and the plane went down about a mile from land.
+Carton de Wiart was knocked unconscious, but came to in the cold water.
+When the plane broke up and sank, the crew and passengers were forced to swim to shore, where they were captured by Italian authorities.

 Prisoner of war in Italy (1941–1943)

 Carton de Wiart was a high-profile prisoner.
 After four months at the Villa Orsini at Sulmona, he was transferred to a special prison for senior officers at Castello di Vincigliata.
 There were a number of senior officer prisoners here due to the successes achieved by Rommel in North Africa early in 1941.
-Carton de Wiart made friends, especially with General Sir Richard O'Connor, The 6th Earl of Ranfurly and Lieutenant-General Philip Neame, VC.
+Carton de Wiart made friends, especially with General Sir Richard O'Connor, The 6th Earl of Ranfurly, and Lieutenant-General Philip Neame, VC.

 In letters to his wife, Lord Ranfurly described Carton de Wiart in captivity as "a delightful character" and said he "must hold the record for bad language."
 Ranfurly was "endlessly amused by him.
 He really is a nice person – superbly outspoken."
 The four were committed to escaping.
 He made five attempts, including seven months tunnelling.
 Carton de Wiart once evaded capture for eight days disguised as an Italian peasant (he was in northern Italy, could not speak Italian, and was 62 years old, with an eye patch, one empty sleeve and multiple injuries and scars).

 Then, in a surprising development, Carton de Wiart was taken from prison in August 1943 and driven to Rome.
 The Italian government was secretly planning to leave the war and wanted Carton de Wiart to send the message to the British Army about a peace treaty with the UK.
 Carton de Wiart was to accompany an Italian negotiator, General Giacomo Zanussi, to Lisbon to meet Allied contacts to negotiate the surrender.
 To keep the mission secret, Carton de Wiart was told he needed civilian clothes.
 Distrusting Italian tailors, he stated that "[he] had no objection, provided [he] did not resemble a gigolo."
 In Happy Odyssey, he described the resultant suit as being "as good as anything that ever came out of Savile Row."
 When they reached Lisbon, Carton de Wiart was released and made his way to England, reaching there on 28 August 1943.